 The Employee Stock Option Plan (ESOP) is a valuable employee benefit plan designed to foster employee ownership within a company.
 It allows companies to offer shares to their employees at discounted rates, encouraging a sense of ownership and commitment.
 ESOPs can be issued by any company, with different guidelines for listed and non-listed companies.
-Non-listed companies must adhere to the Companies Act, 2013 and Companies (Share Capital and Debentures) Rules, 2014, while listed companies must follow the Securities and Exchange Board of India Employee Stock Option Scheme Guidelines.
+Non-listed companies must adhere to the Companies Act, 2013 and Companies (Share Capital and Debentures) Rules, 2014, while listed companies must follow the Securities Exchange Board of India (SEBI) Employee Stock Option Scheme Guidelines.

 Under Section 2(37) of the Companies Act, 2013, an employee stock option refers to the right given to directors, employees, or officers of the company, its holding or subsidiary company, to purchase, benefit from, or subscribe to company shares at a predetermined price on a future date.
 Essentially, ESOPs allow companies to increase their subscribed share capital by issuing additional shares to employees at a predetermined rate.